eranegozy/latency-check/README.md

 ## Usage
 Inside the app directory `npm install` the required dependencies

-Run `npm start` to start the webserver to connect to on localhost port 3000
+Run `npm start` to start the webserver to connect to on localhost:8000